ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 ```

 These are pretty straightforward; they allow us to access peers' information.
 Only critical part is
 locking.
 Without it we might access inconsistent state data.
-And since it's read more than it's written we use `RWMutex`.
+And since it's read more than it's written, we use `RWMutex`.

 Let's create our node constructor.